just0422/techarts-wiki/audio/training.md

 # The basics
 Everybody starts here.
 We like to make sure that all of our team members have a good foundation

-* 101 - Intro to sound
+* 101 - Intro to sound / How a sound system works
+* 103 - How we're setup (at CTG and CTB)
 * 102 - How we make Sunday happen
 # The not so basics
 * 201 - How to listen to music